 Many people assume nursing positions only exist within hospitals when, in fact, the answer to "Where do nurses work?" is much more extensive.

-Aside from hospitals, LPNs can find positions within a variety of healthcare settings, including:
+Aside from hospitals, LVNs and LPNs can find positions within a variety of healthcare settings, including:

 - Nursing homes

 - Physicians' offices